chdonncha/Advanced-Databases/Lab2/Lab2.md

 <b><u>Assume the following: · Applications are submitted for each year, applications numbers are reset every year and therefore they are unique only inside each year.

-* Student ID is unique for all the years (is assigned once for all once the student submit her/his first application)
+* <b><u>Student ID is unique for all the years (is assigned once for all once the student submit her/his first application)

-* A student might move to another address and the database has to store all the students addresses
+* <b><u>A student might move to another address and the database has to store all the students addresses

-* An applicant can only apply once during each year.
+* <b><u>An applicant can only apply once during each year.

-* Reference-Name and RefInstitution together are unique (but are not unique as separate attributes).
+* <b><u>Reference-Name and RefInstitution together are unique (but are not unique as separate attributes).

-* Prior-School-Id uniquely identifies a university or college.
+* <b><u>Prior-School-Id uniquely identifies a university or college.

-* A student might have many prior-schools and if she/he sends an applications in different years, it might have added a new prior school (therefore prior school lists might change across applications).
+* <b><u>A student might have many prior-schools and if she/he sends an applications in different years, it might have added a new prior school (therefore prior school lists might change across applications).

-* An applicant has only one GPA from any specific prior school.
+* <b><u>An applicant has only one GPA from any specific prior school.

-* For each application there could be one or more referees
+* <b><u>For each application there could be one or more referees

-* Referees may write a reference statement for more than one applicants.
+* <b><u>Referees may write a reference statement for more than one applicants.

-* However, the reference statement for different applicants is different.
+* <b><u>However, the reference statement for different applicants is different.

-* Reference statements are attached to an application.
+* <b><u>Reference statements are attached to an application.
 If a student submit a second application, the reference statements (even from the same referee) could be different.

 drop table Apps_NOT_Normalized;
 Create Table Apps_NOT_Normalized(